 That is, in the Synthetix Network, there are Synths, which are synthetic assets that provide exposure to assets such as gold, bitcoin, U.S. Dollars and various equities like Tesla (NASDAQ:TSLA) and Apple (NASDAQ:AAPL).
 The whole idea of these synthetic assets is to create shared assets wherein users benefit from asset exposure, without actually owning the asset.

-On the smaller side, a cryptocurrency which look like an interesting speculative buy in 2020 is DxChain Token.
+On the smaller side, a cryptocurrency which looks like an interesting speculative buy is DxChain Token.

 DxChain is a very ambitious project which aims to use blockchain technology to solve the world’s data computation, storage and privacy issues.
 It’s a tall order.
 But, if it works, it could yield huge results in terms of DXC usage and value growth.

 In 2020, data privacy concerns are front and center.
 As such, privacy-focused coins should rise.
 DXC is one of the more interesting privacy-focused coins with potentially huge long term upside.

 While it’s still all very speculative, those attributes may make this altcoin worth the risk over the next few quarters.

 In the bigger picture, it’s not an understatement to say that the opportunity in cryptocurrency in 2020 is a once-in-a-lifetime event.